 - facial pain and numbness

-If you have any of these symptoms, you should visit your doctor.
-If you have had a spinal injury, it is important to watch for these symptoms.
+You should visit your doctor if you have any of these symptoms.
+If you’ve had a spinal injury, it’s important to watch for these symptoms.
 It may take months or even years after your injury for syringomyelia to develop.

-If you doctor suspects you have syringomyelia, he may refer you to a neurologist.
 To diagnose your condition, your neurologist will first take your complete medical history.
-He or she will also give you a complete physical examination.
-Be prepared to tell your neurologist about your symptoms and how long you have had them.
+A complete physical examination will also be performed.
+Be prepared to tell your neurologist about your symptoms and how long you’ve had them.

-If your neurologist thinks you may have syringomyelia, he or she will order a magnetic resonance imaging (MRI) test to look for a syrinx in your spinal cord.
-A MRI is the most reliable diagnostic tool for syringomyelia.
-In the past, a computer tomography (CT) scan or myelogram, which uses X-ray images with a constrast dye, were used to diagnose the disorder.
-Since the invention of the MRI, it is considered the gold standard for diagnosing syringomyelia.
+If your neurologist thinks you may have syringomyelia, they’ll order an MRI scan to look for a syrinx in your spinal cord.
+An MRI scan is the most reliable diagnostic tool for syringomyelia, and it’s considered the gold standard for diagnosing the condition.

-Treatment depends on the progression of the disorder and whether you are experiencing symptoms that disrupt your life.
-If you have no symptoms or mild symptoms, you will not need treatment; your neurologist will monitor the progression of the disorder.
+Treatment depends on the progression of the disorder and whether you’re experiencing symptoms that disrupt your life.
+If you have no symptoms or mild symptoms, you may not need treatment.
+Your neurologist will monitor the progression of the disorder.

-If you have a CM1 malformation, your surgeon may suggest surgery to expand the base of your skull and the covering of your brain.
+If you have CM1, your surgeon may suggest surgery to expand the base of your skull and the covering of your brain.
 This will take pressure off your spinal cord and your brain.
 The normal flow of cerebrospinal fluid should be restored.
 For most people, this surgery resolves their syringomyelia.

-If you have a tumor or bony growth that is causing syringomyelia, removal of the growth may resolve the syringomyelia.
+If you have a tumor or bony growth that’s causing syringomyelia, removal of the growth frequently resolves the syringomyelia.

-After surgery you may be prescribed a course of antibiotics to prevent complications from infection.
-Physical therapy can help strengthen muscles in limbs that suffered progressive weakness.
+After surgery, you may be prescribed a course of antibiotics to prevent complications from infection.
+Your doctor may also recommend physical therapy, which can help strengthen muscles in limbs that have progressive weakness.

-The outlook of those who undergo treatment and have a successful surgery depends on each case.
+The outlook of those who undergo treatment and have a successful surgery varies.
 Damage to the spinal cord may be severe enough to cause permanent neurological issues.
 Some people may struggle with walking or have permanent weakness in their limbs.
-The hope is these conditions will slowly disappear with physical therapy and time.
+After the syrinx has been treated, the hope is that these conditions will slowly improve with physical therapy and time.

-It is important to keep all follow-up appointments with your doctor.
-You will need periodic MRIs because syringomyelia can reoccur.
+It’s important to attend follow-up appointments with your doctor.
+You’ll need periodic MRI scans because syringomyelia can reoccur.